Admission to doctoral education at KI

 UKÄ’s regulatory decision on KI’s admission process

-The Swedish Higher Education Authority (UKÄ) concluded in is regulatory decision of 13/3 2018 that the admission process KI applied for its doctoral students contravened the Higher Education Ordinance and the Higher Education Act.
-KI’s admission procedure for doctoral students has therefore been amended in accordance with the UKÄ’s clarification.
+The Swedish Higher Education Authority (UKÄ) concluded in a regulatory decision that the admission process KI applied for its doctoral students contravened the Higher Education Ordinance and the Higher Education Act.
+KI’s admission procedure for doctoral students was therefore amended 2018 in accordance with the UKÄ’s clarification.